Ariane, jeune fille russe (film)

 Ariane, jeune fille russe is a 1931 French-German drama film directed by Paul Czinner and starring Gaby Morlay, Rachel Devirys and Maria Fromet.
-It was a French-language version of the film Ariane made a co-production.
+It was a French-language version of the film Ariane.
 It was adapted from the 1920 novel Ariane, jeune fille russe by Claude Anet.

 Premise

 Ariane, a Russian student in Paris, decides to seduce a man who is in his forties.